 You probably feel like you need more time as a busy mom to get everything done.
 However, finding time to cook nutritious meals for your family can be difficult with work, school drop-offs and pick-ups, extracurricular activities, and home duties.

 A well-stocked pantry, on the other hand, may make all the difference.
-You can whip up healthful meals in no time if you have a few crucial components on hand.
+You can whip up healthy meals in no time if you have a few crucial components on hand.
 This post will provide 25 healthy pantry must-haves for busy moms so you may always have healthy alternatives.

 25 Healthy pantry must-haves for busy moms